drfurtado/ctbf/content/instructors/instructors.md

 Steps:

 1. Student completes and signs form;
+2. Student confirms e-mail [^1] and form is sent to Supervisor;
-2. Supervisor receives it and signs the form;
+3. Supervisor receives it and signs the form;
 3. Faculty Lead receives it and signs the form;
-4. Student receives the signed form along with permission number to enroll;
+4. Student downloads signed form;
-5. Student enrolls in KIN 494 and upload the complete form to the Canvas KIN 494 course page by the deadline.
+5. Student uploads signed form to the Canvas KIN 494 course page by the deadline.

 > Form link: http://adobe.ly/2MfMo5z